Sharp endpoint $L^p$ estimates for Schr\"odinger groups: An application to Riesz means of the solutions of the Schr odinger equations

 Applying (a) of Proposition~\ref{prop2.5} again, we have that $ \|\Phi(tL)(tL)^{-s}(1+tL)^s\|_{p\to p} \leq C. $ This, in combination with \eqref{e6.5} in Theorem~\ref{th6.1}, implies $ \|I_s(t)(L)\|_{p\to p}\leq C $ for $t>0$.

 Since $I_{s}(t)(L)={\overline I}_{s}(-t)(L)$ for $t<0$, we have that $\|I_s(t)(L)\|_{p\to p}\leq C $ for $t<0$.
 The proof of Theorem~\ref{th1.2} is complete. \end{proof}

-\begin{rem} Let $L$ be a non-negative self-adjoint, elliptic, second order operator satisfying a Gaussian upper bound \eqref{GE} with $m=2$.
-Assume that $L$ satisfies some restriction type estimates.
-Then we are able to establish an endpoint $L^p$ inequality for the maximal function $\sup_{t\in I} |u(\cdot, t)|$ for the solution to the Sch\"odinger equaltion $i\partial_t u +Lu=0$ with initial value in $L^p$-Sobolev spaces

-for some range of $p$ and for any compact time interval $I.$ This result implies almost everywhere convergence to the initial data as $t\to 0,$ and it will be presented in \cite{DGLY}. \end{rem}

-{\bf Acknowledgements}: P. Chen was supported by NNSF of China 11501583, Guangdong Natural Science Foundation 2016A030313351.
-Duong and Li were supported by the Australian Research Council (ARC) through the research grant DP160100153 and by Macquarie University Research Seeding Grant.
-Yan was supported by the NNSF of China, Grant No. ~11521101 and ~11871480, and Guangdong Special Support Program.
-The authors would like to thank T.A.
+{\bf Acknowledgements}: The authors would like to thank the referee for helpful comments and suggestions.
+P. Chen was supported by Guangdong Natural Science Foundation, Grant No. 2016A030313351.
+X.T.
+Duong was supported by the Australian Research Council (ARC) through the research grant DP190100970.
+J. Li was supported by the Australian Research Council (ARC) through the research grant DP170101060 and by Macquarie University Research Seeding Grant.
+L. Yan was supported by the NNSF of China, Grant No. 11521101 and 11871480, Guangdong Special Support Program, and by the Australian Research Council (ARC) through the research grant DP190100970.
+The authors thank T.A.
 Bui, Z.H.
 Guo, E.M.
-Ouhabaz and A. Sikora for useful discussions.
+Ouhabaz, A. Sikora and X.H.
+Yao for useful discussions.

 1cm